centre-for-educational-technology/la_pills/README.md

    - `/oauth/token` - used for all of the OAuth token specific communication
    - `/oauth/authorize` - used to start the OAuth user authorisation flow
    - TODO Document own API once it is done
+ * LAPills Onboarding - a module that allows users to create User Packages that include activities and questions that could later be user for **Activity Log** and **Quick Feedback** functionalities.
+Later on those packages could either be used when creating new user accounts or editing an existing ones.
+The latter is only allowed to the users with administrator privileges.
+The code would check if the user a package is being applied to has permissions to create content types from the package and would only create those that are possible to create.
+All the applied content would be marked as active and would instantly become usable with **Sessions**.
+When editing an existing account and applying a package any previously existing content of certain type would be marked as inactive, provided that package has any content of that type.
+   - Install module and configure permissions
+   - Currently recommended permissions are (TEACHER is an example role that would be creating content)
+     - Create new User package entities - TEACHER USER
+     - View published User package entities - ANONYMOUS USER
+       - This one is required for the preview functionality to work when new accounts are being created by users themselves

 ## Themes